Food and drink

 Outside school summer holidays, groups (of 10 or more persons) can contact us well in advance of a visit to find out opportunities for reserving a room for a small fee, when purchasing coffee, cake, brunch or lunch.

-Attractive items for your holiday home, a great book about World War II or a beautiful item of amber jewellery as a souvenir of your holiday by the sea.
+Home decor, a great book about World War II or a beautiful item of amber jewellery as a souvenir of your holiday by the sea.
 Treat yourself to a visit to the Tirpitz museum shop.
-You do not need a ticket in order to visit the shop.

 All stories in Tirpitz were recorded by actors in Danish, German and English.
 It is not necessary to read any texts.
-But the audio tracks are available in written form for the hard of hearing.
+But the audio tracks are available in written form if you prefer.
+Please ask at the front desk when checking in.

 Handicapped parking is available in P1.
 A concrete path leads through the dunes from the car park to the entrance.
 There is a lift next to the ticket office, and there are handicapped toilets at the café and in the exhibitions.
 Wheelchairs and Zimmer frames are welcome!